isinghrana/ai-starterkit-mymeds/chapter3/Readme.md

 ### Task 1: Create Read Text from Image Azure Function

+In this task you will create an empty Azure Function Resource.

 1. Expand the menu on the Azure Portal by clicking the menu icon in the top left corner and then click *+ Create a resource*

 2. The Azure Portal should show the New resource creation screen